 There are lots of rules in sport.
-Rules about how (and where) the sport be participated in; rules about uniforms, footwear and protective equipment; rules about what you can drink.
-Following these rules is part of participating in dragon boat.
+Rules about how (and where) the game is played; rules about uniforms, footwear and protective equipment, and specific rules of the game.
+Following these rules is part of participating in hockey.

 We now have rules to prevent bullying, harassment, discrimination or vilification because of race, religion, gender identity, disability, age or sexual orientation.